vatesfr/xen-orchestra/SECURITY.md

 ## Reporting a Vulnerability

-If you detect a vulnerability, you should contact us by sending an email to security at vates dot fr From there, we'll discuss how to deal with it and prepare a dedicated mitigation.
+If you discover a vulnerability, you should contact us by sending an email to security at vates dot fr From there, we'll discuss how to deal with it and prepare a dedicated mitigation.